psu13/mutable-hakyll/draft/quantum.md

 1. On the one hand, when we measure quantum systems we always see one answer.

-1. On the other hand, if we believe in quantum theory, and we believe that the measurement process is governed by the rules of quantum theory, then there are quantum states which, when measured, should not give you one answer.
+1. On the other hand, if you want to use the regular rules of time evolution in quantum mechanics to describe measurements, then there are states for which measurements should not give you one answer.

+In particular, measuring states that describe a _superposition_ (see below) causes a lot of trouble.

 In [part 1](mechanics.html) of this series I gave you a bit of the history and motivation behind the development of quantum mechanics.
 It followed the development of the theory the